frankwang95/frankwang95.github.io/_posts/2019-06-01-semantic-entity-segmentation-dataset.md

 ```

 It is worth noting that the scraped input titles in these datasets are not sampled uniformly from the pool of titles.
-Each input was chosen by hand from the complete set with the goal of selecting titles where the semantic entities which are somewhat non-typical.
+Each input was chosen by hand from the complete set with the goal of selecting titles where the semantic entities are somewhat non-typical.
 In the two sections below where we discuss details of each dataset, we discuss some examples of what sorts of expressions we consider non-typical alongside guidelines we use for defining ground truth labels in obscure cases.

 # Monetary Reference Data